The purpose of this site is to function as an

 of inflicting friendly casualties.
 Violence of action is not limited to the

 domination.
-Each of the principles of precision room clearing has a
+Each of the principles concerning precision room clearing has a

 synergistic relationship to the others.